-As of June 30, 2012, our cash and cash equivalents balance of \$318.1 million primarily consisted of money market funds.
-In addition, we have approximately \$1.9 million of short-term investments invested in certificates of deposit at June 30, 2012.
+As of September 30, 2012, our cash and cash equivalents balance of \$352.0 million primarily consisted of money market funds.
+In addition, we have approximately \$1.9 million of short-term investments invested in certificates of deposit at September 30, 2012.
 In recent fiscal years, our principal sources of liquidity have been cash provided by operations.

-As of June 30, 2012, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$64.4 million.
+As of September 30, 2012, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$69.4 million.
 These balances are dispersed across many international locations around the world.
 We believe that such dispersion meets the current and anticipated future liquidity needs of our foreign legal entities.
 In addition, it is our intention to indefinitely reinvest undistributed earnings of our foreign legal entities.
 In the event we needed to repatriate funds from outside of the United States, such repatriation would likely be subject to restrictions by local laws and/or tax consequences including foreign withholding taxes or U.S. income taxes.
 It is not currently practical to estimate the legal restrictions or tax liability that would arise from such repatriations.

-As of June 30, 2012, we are authorized to repurchase up to a total of \$170.0 million of our common stock through March 31, 2013 under our stock repurchase program.
+As of September 30, 2012, we are authorized to repurchase up to a total of \$170.0 million of our common stock through March 31, 2013 under our stock repurchase program.
+On October 25, 2012, our Board of Directors authorized a \$50.0 million increase to our existing stock repurchase program and extended the expiration of the stock repurchase plan to March 31, 2014.
 Under our stock repurchase program, repurchased shares are constructively retired and returned to unissued status.
 Our stock repurchase program has been funded by our existing cash and cash equivalent balances as well as cash flows provided by our operations.
-During the three months ended June 30, 2012, we did not repurchase any shares of our common stock under our share repurchase plan.
-As of June 30, 2012, we have repurchased approximately \$117.2 million, or 5.7 million shares, under our stock repurchase plan at an average purchase price of \$20.43 per share.
-As a result, we may repurchase an additional \$52.8 million of our common stock through March 31, 2013.
+During the three months ended September 30, 2012, we did not repurchase any shares of our common stock under our stock repurchase plan.
+As of September 30, 2012, we have repurchased approximately \$117.2 million, or 5.7 million shares, under our stock repurchase plan at an average purchase price of \$20.43 per share.
+As a result, we may repurchase an additional \$102.8 million of our common stock through March 31, 2014.